Liverpool seek solace from domestic woes in Champions League against PSV

 Slot said the team’s defensive frailties had been decisive.

-"The amount of goals we concede is the big difference between this season and the last," he said.
-"The first time (Forest) arrived in our 18-yard box with a set-piece, they scored.
+“The amount of goals we concede is the big difference between this season and the last,” he added.
+“The first time (Forest) arrived in our 18-yard box with a set piece, they scored.
 It took us a while to recover from that.

 The solution, said Slot, lies in collective responsibility.